 Words by Reesa

 After a year or so of friendship, we made things official and began dating.
-The more I got to know her the more I knew that we were meant for each other.
-TerriLynn & I are both from small towns in southern Louisiana.
-It’s ironic that it took us 25 years to meet because we grew up thirty minutes away from each other, attended rivalling High Schools (GO TARPONS!), went on to attend the same college, and even have mutual friends.
+The more I got to know her, the more I knew that we were meant for each other.
+TerriLynn and I are both from small towns in southern Louisiana.
+It’s ironic that it took us twenty-five years to meet because we grew up thirty minutes away from each other.
+Attended rivaling High Schools (GO TARPONS!), went on to attend the same college, and even have mutual friends.

 TerriLynn is, in many ways, the opposite of me.
 She is a social butterfly, very outgoing, and doesn’t pay much mind to people’s opinions on who she should be.
 I had never experienced someone like that, someone who stood so strongly in the world with little to no worries.
-In other ways we are very similar; family is a big part of our lives, we love to travel, we love our furbabies, and her love for music matches mine.
-You can bet that if I turn on Otis Redding she will grab me and we will circle the kitchen island slow dancing to the music.
-Life sometimes gets complicated but she always knows how to bring me back to my centre.
+In other ways, we are very similar.
+Family is a big part of our lives.
+We love to travel, we love our furbabies, and her love for music matches mine.
+You can bet that if I turn on Otis Redding, she will grab me, and we will circle the kitchen island slow dancing to the music.
+Life sometimes gets complicated, but she always knows how to bring me back to my center.

-Coming out as gay 10+ years ago was not easy for anyone in America but coming out as gay, 10+ years ago, in Southern Louisiana just ups the ante.
-We have always found solace in travelling because visiting other places provides us with perspective on how small town beliefs/thinking can be quite close-minded at times.
-Seeing this wondrous earth has opened our eyes to new cultures, beautiful landscapes, and allows us to grow alongside this diverse and ever-changing world.
+Coming out as gay ten+ years ago was not easy for anyone in America.
+But coming out as gay, ten+ years ago, in Southern Louisiana just ups the ante.
+We have always found solace in traveling because visiting other places provides us with a perspective on how small-town beliefs/thinking can be quite close-minded at times.
+Seeing this wondrous earth has opened our eyes to new cultures.
+Beautiful landscapes and allows us to grow alongside this diverse and ever-changing world.
 There’s something about discovering new places with her that makes me feel at home with myself, our love, and who we are as a couple.

-TerriLynn & I decided that for our wedding we were going to travel to Denver, CO.
-We are getting married on November 9, 2018; exactly five years from our dating anniversary.
-We made a recent trip to Denver to finalize all the details that come along with planning a destination wedding.
-We also took engagement photos in Kenosha Pass with our amazing photographer Jenna Porter of Jenna Noelle Photography.
+TerriLynn and I decided that for our wedding, we were going to travel to Denver, Colorado.
+We are getting married on November 9, 2018, exactly five years from our dating anniversary.
+We made a recent trip to Denver to finalize all the details of planning a destination wedding.
+Also, we took engagement photos in Kenosha Pass with our amazing photographer Jenna Porter of Jenna Noelle Photography.